 As for me, I’ve started to gather water in my body; my feet are starting to swell.

-Now what's it like for you to be 32 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 32 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!

 - Pregnancy polls – how is pregnant life for other moms?